kmt555/ComparativeHiC-analysis-tutorial/syllabus.md

 # Workshop Description

 This is an introductory workshop to comparative Hi-C data analysis.
 The format of the class consists of an introductory lecture followed by hands-on practical examples.
-We will outline steps necessary for raw FASTQ data processing in order to obtain Hi-C contact matrices.
+We will outline steps necessary for raw FASTQ data processing to obtain Hi-C contact matrices.
 The principles of joint normalization will be discussed, along with statistical tests applied to detect statistically significant differences in chromatin interaction frequencies between two or more Hi-C datasets.
 Participants will learn how to change between various Hi-C data formats.
-As part of the lab session, participants will perform Hi-C data normalization and generate a list of regions with significanlty different interaction frequencies.
-We will conclude with examples on how to visualize and interpret the results.
+As part of the lab session, participants will perform Hi-C data normalization and generate a list of regions with significantly different interaction frequencies.
+We will conclude with examples of how to visualize and interpret the results.

 ## Pre-requisites

 * A computer with internet access
 * 20 GB of hard drive space
-* Basic knowledge of command line tools
+* Basic knowledge of command-line tools
 * RStudio and basic knowledge of R syntax
 * Installed relevant R packages, as listed below